NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 on the product:

   * path and full file name in LID
-  * path and filename without version in LID
+  * path and file name without version in LID
   * subdirectory name only in LID
-  * no filename in LID
+  * no file name in LID

 Path and full file name in LID